 By fostering innovation and excellence in international and global research among undergraduate and graduate students in the College of Liberal Arts, this program seeks to enhance Purdue’s national and international reputation of research in the arts, humanities, and social sciences.

 It will provide financial support for three kinds of student research projects: (a) research proposed in collaboration with an individual faculty member at an international institution; (b) collaborative student projects involving faculty in the CLA at Purdue partnering with faculty at an international institution; and (c) collaborative student projects at the institutional level that involve the CLA at Purdue and an international institution.
-Student projects should have at least one faculty sponsor in order to qualify for the grant.
+Student projects should have at least one faculty sponsor from each institution in order to qualify for the grant.

-Emphases will be given on projects that engage partnerships in strategic geographic areas identified by the University including Latin America, South Asia, and Southeast Asia; however, research projects in other regions will also be considered.
+Emphases will be given on projects that engage partnerships in strategic geographic areas identified by the University including Latin America, South and Southeast Asia; however, research projects in other regions will also be considered.
 Students may earn research credits for their work on the grant through collaboration with a sponsoring faculty member.

 Eligibility: All CLA undergraduate and graduate students are eligible to apply.
 A student may submit only one application per year.
 International students are eligible to apply for these grants, with the conditions being that (1) the international collaborating institution should not be the one from which the students earned their bachelor’s or master’s degree and that (2) the international collaborating faculty should not be the one with whom the students worked prior to coming to Purdue.

 Number of Awards: Budgeted at a total support of $50K per year from the Office of the President, the program will fund approximately two to six projects annually.
 Each grant will be for one calendar year.
 The budget for each project will be between $5K and $25K.

 Click HERE for application cover page.

 Click HERE for full announcement sent from Hyunyi Cho to CLA faculty on August 15, 2014.